sclaussen/fourfours/README.md

 - No square of a number less than -100 or greater than 100 (eg square(100), square(-100))
 - No summation for a number less than -100 or greater than 100 (eg sum(100), sum(-100))

+Other items of note:
-Note: Summations are only applied to integers.
+- Summations are only applied to integers.
-Note: Factorials are only applied to positive integers.
+- Factorials are only applied to positive integers.
-Note: Square roots are only applied to zero and positive numbers.
+- Square roots are only applied to zero and positive numbers.